fbpx

 • Award Recipient, International Day to End Racism and Discrimination, 2017

-• Award Nominee, Excellence in Teaching, Indigenous Women, Trent University
+• Award Nominee, Excellence in Teaching, course – Indigenous Women, Trent University 2000

 She has been featured at numerous women’s Marches in Toronto, Parliament of World Religions, and OSSTF’s Status of Women Conferences.
-She is regularly seen lecturing in multiple faculties/departments at the University of Toronto, at the University Health Network, and for national and international social justice, corporate and legal bodies.
-She was recently featured in “Breaking through Barriers,” in Canada Council for Aboriginal Business’ Fall 2020 issue of Aboriginal Business Report on Aboriginal Women in Business.
+She is regularly seen lecturing in multiple faculties/departments at colleges and universities, at the University Health Network, and for national and international social justice, corporate and legal bodies.
+She was featured in “Breaking through Barriers,” in Canada Council for Indigenous Business’ Fall 2020 issue of the Aboriginal Business Report on Aboriginal Women in Business.
+She was also featured in a video shown at the Toronto Argonauts game in June 2022 about sports and reconciliation, produced by Maple Leaf Sports and Entertainment (MLSE).

-Dawn’s leadership spans from grass-roots organizing to corporate leadership and includes positions such as the National Chair of the AFN-INAC Post Secondary Education Working Group, the National Director of Professional Development for the National Centre for First Nations Government, Director on the Board for Native Child and Family Services of Toronto, and currently, on the Indigenous Advisory Council for Toronto Public Library as well as a Director on the Board for TO Live – managing three Civic Centres in the City of Toronto.
-She is the Cultural Advisor, Facilitator and Curriculum Writer for Olivia Chow’s Institute for Change Leaders.
+Dawn’s leadership spans from grass-roots organizing to corporate leadership and includes positions such as the National Chair of the AFN-INAC Post Secondary Education Working Group, the National Director of Professional Development for the National Centre for First Nations Government, Director on the Board for Native Child and Family Services of Toronto, and currently, on the Indigenous Advisory Council for Toronto Public Library as well as a Director of Indigenous Affairs and Engagement for TO Live – managing three Civic Centres in the City of Toronto.
+She is the Instructor, Cultural Advisor, Facilitator and Curriculum Writer for Olivia Chow’s Institute for Change Leaders.

-As well as all this, Dawn a life-long athlete and learner who won Athlete of the year twice in her youth, national MVP in girls national softball, and who cheered for three professional teams, Dawn also has strong local, national and international ties to professional sports teams, leagues and professional bodies.
-She teaches Haudenosaunee culture to children, schools, camps and adults through her not-for-profit, Healing Our Peoples through Education, Sports and Social justice (HOPES) reconciliation Training Network.
+As well as all this, Dawn a life-long athlete and learner who won Athlete of the year twice in her youth, national MVP in a girl’s national softball competition, and who cheered for three professional teams, Dawn also has strong local, national and international ties to professional sports teams, leagues and professional bodies.
+She teaches Haudenosaunee culture to children, schools, camps, and adults through her not-for-profit, Healing Our Peoples through Education, Sports and Social justice (HOPES) reconciliation Training Network.
 There, she provides training to Indigenous groups at lower cost where possible with the help of donations (and donations-in-kind of lacrosse and traditional stick equipment, so that she may leave traditional and contemporary equipment behind in requested locations after delivering workshops where possible).

 Workshop Overview: